BurmanT/Towards-Multi-Staged-One-Shot-Visual-Imitation/README.md

 # Towards-Multi-Staged-One-Shot-Visual-Imitation

 **Installation:**
+Much of this work is using robosuite.
 Install mosaic and robosuite from the instructions listed: https://github.com/rll-research/mosaic